kiran102008/Reminder-V1.2/README.md

 # Reminder-V1.2
 A reminder app that will help on daily events.
+App can notify you on exact time of the event via message pop up box / message box also store your daily events for the year.

 # View events for the day , get notifications and much more
 ![Alt text](https://image.ibb.co/iBbB0y/wo.png "Screenshot")